pepmartinez/keuss/README.md

 *element* here translates to any js object.
 Internally, it's usually managed as json

 #### Pipeline
 A **pipeline** is an enhanced queue that provides an extra operation: pass an element to another queue **atomically**.
 In an scenario where processors are linked with queues, it is usually a good feature to allow the 'commit element in incoming queue, insert element in the next queue' to be atomic.
-This removes chances for race conditions, or message losses
+This removes chances for race conditions, or message losses.

-The pipeline concept is, indeed, an extension of the reserve-commit model; it is so far implemented only atop mongodb, and it is anyway considered as a 'low-level' feature, best used by means of specialized classes to encapsulate the aforementioned processors
+The pipeline concept is, indeed, an extension of the reserve-commit model; it is so far implemented only atop mongodb, and it is anyway considered as a 'low-level' feature, best used by means of specialized classes to encapsulate the aforementioned processors.

 #### Storage
 **Storage** or **Backend** provides almost-complete queue primitives, fully functional and already usable as is.
 Keuss comes with 7 backends, with various levels of features and performance:

-* *mongo*, a mongodb-based backend that provides te full set of queue features, still with decent performance
+* *mongo*, a mongodb-based backend that provides the full set of queue features, still with decent performance.
 * *redis-oq*, backed using an ordered queue on top of redis (made in turn with a sorted set, a hash and some lua).
 Provides all queue features including reserve-commit-rollback.
-Noticeable faster than mongodb
+Noticeable faster than mongodb.
 * *redis-list*, backed using a redis list.
 Does not offer reserve-commit-rollback nor the ability to schedule, but is much faster than redis-oq
-* *pl-mongo*, a version of the mongo backend that provides pipelining capabilities (the queues it produces are also pipelines).
+* *pl-mongo*, a version of the *mongo* backend that provides pipelining capabilities (the queues it produces are also pipelines).
-* *ps-mongo*, a verion of *mongo* backend where elements are not physically deleted from the collection when extracted; instead, they are just marked as processed and later deleted automatically using a mongodb TTL index
+* *ps-mongo*, a version of the *mongo* backend where elements are not physically deleted from the collection when extracted; instead, they are just marked as processed and later deleted automatically using a mongodb TTL index.
-* *bucket-mongo*, a first attepmt on storing more than one element on each mongodb record in irder to break past mongodb I/O limitations.
+* *bucket-mongo*, a first attepmt on storing more than one element on each mongodb record in order to break past mongodb I/O limitations.
 It is very simple, lacking schedule and reserve support.
-However, it has staggering throughput on a reasonable durability
+However, it has staggering throughput on a reasonable durability.
-* *bucket-mongo-safe*, an evolution of mongo-safe, provides both scheduling and reserve support with a performance only a bit below bucket-mongo
+* *bucket-mongo-safe*, an evolution of bucket-mongo, provides both scheduling and reserve support with a performance only a bit below bucket-mongo

 As mentioned before, persistence and HA depends exclusively on the underliying system: mongodb provides production-grade HA and persistence while using potentially gigantic queues, and with redis one can balance performance and simplicity over reliability and durability, by using standalone redis, redis sentinel or redis cluster.
-Keuss uses [ioredis](https://github.com/luin/ioredis) as redis driver, which supports all 3 cases
+Keuss uses [ioredis](https://github.com/luin/ioredis) as redis driver, which supports all 3 cases.

 The following table shows the capabilities of each backend: